Caroleloop/oc_python_4_developpez_un_programme_logiciel_en_python/README.md

 ### Main controls
 Here is a list of the main actions you can perform in the program menu:

-Welcome to the chess tournament program.
-1. Player management
-2. Tournaments management
-3. View reports
-4. Exit

-Player management
-1. Add a player
-2. Modify a player
-3. Delete a player
-4. Display players
-5. Return to main menu

-Tournament management
-1. Create a tournament
+1. Create a new tournament
-2. Starting / Resuming a tournament
+2. Add players to a tournament
-3. Modifying a tournament
+3. Remove players from a tournament
-4. Delete a tournament
+4. Create a new round
-5. Display tournament
-6. Return to main menu

-View reports
-1. List of players in alphabetical order
-2. List of tournaments
+5. Update match scores
-3. Name and date of a given tournament
+6. Modify a tournament
-4. List of tournament players in alphabetical order
-5. List of tournament rounds and matches
-6. Return to main menu
+7. Delete tournament
+8. Display information on all tournaments
+9. Exit program

 ## Generate a `flake8` report in HTML format